 [1] mentioned that in this section, it had better to address the 3 FFSs only for L3 relay because the discussion on L2 relay can’t avoid the overlapping with RRC re-establishment procedure.
 According to the rapporteur’s understanding, the RLF handling is not related to relay (re-)selection procedure itself and it is more related to the control plane, hence it does not need to make conclusion here.
 It can be further discussed in the control plane procedure session.

 [1] suggested RAN2 to confirm that the agreed is the Disconnect Request message.
 [1] also proposed for L2 relay, other indication/message can also be used for Uu RLF or inter-gNB HO notification can be discussed in L2 relay control plane AI.
 [2][3][4] suggest PC5-RRC message can be used to send Uu RLF or inter-gNB HO indication to the remote UE.
+[4] wanted to send a LS to SA2 to ask if it is feasible to introduce PC5-S message to trigger Relay reselection upon Uu RLF/HO indication from AS layer at Relay UE.
 From rapporteur perspective, which PC5-S message is used to carry “PC5-S message (similar to LTE) to notify remote UE Uu RLF and HO” and whether PC5-RRC message can be used can be discussed after RAN2#92-e.

 [2][8][10][18] consider when relay UE Uu RLF recovery success, relay UE may send Uu RLF recovered indication to the remote UE, the remote UE may continue the sidelink relay operation with the relay UE.
 Further, [8][18] propose relay UE sends Uu recovery failed indication to the remote UE.
 [8] proposes also relay UE sends Uu recovery at new gNB indication to the remote UE.
 [1][10] suggest to include the cause value in Uu RLF and inter-gNB HO notification message.
 From rapporteur perspective, this part can be discussed after RAN2#92-e.

 For the issue that whether / when does remote UE trigger relay (re)selection upon reception of notification of Uu RLF or inter-gNB HO?
 [1] proposed that up to remote UE implementation.
 [8] proposed that RRC_CONNECTED remote UE can trigger the relay (re)selection.
 RRC_IDLE/INACTIVE remote UEs may keep the PC5 connection with relay UE and receive the paging forwarding from relay UE.
 [18] proposed that remote UE should perform relay reselection once the remote UE receives the recovery failure or handover failure notification from the L2/L3 relay UE.
 [4] considered that for L2 relay, remote UE will perform relay reselection upon both Uu RLF and inter-gNB HO indications.
 For L3 relay, remote UE will perform relay reselection upon only Uu RLF.
 According to the rapporteur’s understanding, for RRC_CONNECTED remote UE via relay, if Uu RLF happens, the handling is related to path switch, which should also be discussed in the section of service continuity session.
 For RRC_IDLE and RRC_INACTIVE UE, if the relay connection is kept while the Uu link is RLF, there is no much problem.
 Hence considering the timeline for relay (re-)selection discussion, it had better not introduce any enhancement for RRC_IDLE and RRC_INACTIVE UE.
 Based on the above analysis, no proposal is needed for this part.

+[18] suggested the remote UE can response the received Uu RLF/inter-gNB HO indication to inform the relay UE with ‘keep/release PC5 connection’.